gettek/terraform-azurerm-policy-as-code/modules/definition/README.md

 This module depends on populating `var.policy_category` and `var.policy_name` to correspond with respective policy definition `json` files.

-> :bulb: **Note:** More information on Policy Defenition Structure [can be found here](https://docs.microsoft.com/en-us/azure/governance/policy/concepts/definition-structure)
+> :bulb: **Note:** More information on Policy Definition Structure [can be found here](https://docs.microsoft.com/en-us/azure/governance/policy/concepts/definition-structure)